-It is also important to ensure that no optimization is preformed during compilation, as this will make debugging the code nearly impossible.
+It is also important to ensure that no optimization is preformed during assembly, as this will make debugging the code nearly impossible.
 This may be specified with the -00 (capital "O" followed by "zero") option to GCC, but should be implied by default as long as no other optimizations are specified.

-Compile and upload the files using the Eclipse Make Targets created in section 3.2.
-You may have to modify the Makefile to reflect the required compiler flags.
+Compile and upload the files using the Eclipse Make Targets created in section 2.2.
+It may be necessary to modify the Makefile to reflect the required compiler flags.
+It is also possible to edit the Makefile to create two executables, one with debugging symbols and one without.